jordandood/jordandood.github.io/README.md

 # Controlled Environment Engineer

 #### Technical Skills
 - Controlled Environment Agriculture: Expertise in designing, managing, and optimizing hydroponic systems and growth chambers for plant research.
-- Photosynthetic Gas Exchange: Proficient in operating LI-6800 systems for measuring photosynthesis, transpiration, and stomatal conductance.
+- Photosynthetic Gas Exchange: Well-versed in operating LI-6800 systems for measuring photosynthesis, transpiration, and stomatal conductance.
 - Programming Languages: Skilled in Python, MATLAB, and R for data analysis, automation, and modeling applications.
 - CAD & 3D Design: Experienced with SolidWorks, Onshape, Solid Edge, and Fusion 360 for mechanical design and prototyping.
+- Robotics & Automation: Proficient in designing, constructing, and programming autonomous systems for agricultural tasks

 ## Education
 - M.S., Bioresource Engineering	| McGill University | November 2025